Acucarinho/havoc-obfuscator/README.md

 - Use a malleable C2 profile such as the [windows-update profile](https://github.com/Altoid0/Gom-Jabbar/blob/master/Profiles/Havoc/windows-update.yaotl).
 - Avoid using the default port `40056`; choose a different port.
 - Use proxies or redirectors to help evade JARM fingerprinting attacks.

+## To-Do List

+- [ ] Generate custom certificates to avoid JARM hashes
+- [ ] Fix "Client sent an HTTP request to an HTTPS server" error for HTTP requests
+- [ ] Change commands such as Execute and Shell